Which European Airlines Allow Dogs in the Cabin in 2023?

 Nearly all of the airlines listed below have a 8kg limit for pets travelling in the cabin, which includes their carrier bag.
 But there are a number of pet-friendly European airlines that have a higher weight limit, perfect for if your dog is just a little larger.

-Alternatively, the following European airlines have a 10kg weight limit for dogs flying in the cabin:
+The following European airlines have a 10kg weight limit for dogs flying in the cabin:

 Pet-friendly airlines Europe